 Rosette Window, Strasbourg Cathedral, France

 The Gothic Strasbourg Cathedral offers so many details, it was hard to pick just one to feature here.
 But this rosette is among the best I’ve seen, and with the sun behind it, the colors are stunning.
-For more photos of Strasbourg Cathedral, you can check out my photoessays page.

 The Matterhorn, Zermatt, Switzerland

 It costs $80 for the half hour train ride up from Zermatt to get a good look at the Matterhorn, but you can shoot to your heart’s content out the window of the slow moving train.
 Cheaper than hiring a model, I guess.

 We spent four days covering a lot of Switzerland by train.
 And most of that time I spent hanging out the window with my camera.
 This one was shot as we came around a curve and this lovely lakeside village came into view.

 Just as we arrived at Juliet’s home in Verona, this newlywed couple stepped out on the balcony to reenact a scene from the play.
 They do realize it’s a tragedy, right?

 We were doing our usual pilgrimage to the cathedral in every town we visit, and the photography wasn’t going so well because it was already dark.
 And then this girl started to sing.
 She was rehearsing for an upcoming concert of Christmas music that I’m very sorry to have missed.
 But I got to hear half an hour of her practice, and it was beautiful.